metio/terraform-provider-k8s/docs/resources/opentelemetry_io_open_telemetry_collector_v1alpha1.md

 - `name` (String) Name of the referent.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?
 - `optional` (Boolean) Specify whether the Secret must be defined

+<a id="nestedatt--spec--ingress"></a>
+### Nested Schema for `spec.ingress`

+Optional:

+- `annotations` (Map of String) Annotations to add to ingress. e.g. 'cert-manager.io/cluster-issuer: 'letsencrypt''
+- `hostname` (String) Hostname by which the ingress proxy can be reached.
+- `tls` (Attributes List) TLS configuration. (see [below for nested schema](#nestedatt--spec--ingress--tls))
+- `type` (String) Type default value is: '' Supported types are: ingress

+<a id="nestedatt--spec--ingress--tls"></a>
+### Nested Schema for `spec.ingress.tls`

+Optional:

+- `hosts` (List of String) Hosts are a list of hosts included in the TLS certificate.
+The values in this list must match the name/s used in the tlsSecret.
+Defaults to the wildcard host setting for the loadbalancer controller fulfilling this Ingress, if left unspecified.
+- `secret_name` (String) SecretName is the name of the secret used to terminate TLS traffic on port 443.
+Field is left optional to allow TLS routing based on SNI hostname alone.
+If the SNI host in a listener conflicts with the 'Host' header field used by an IngressRule, the SNI host is used for termination and value of the Host header is used for routing.